JuPfu/beck-view-digitalize/README.md

 to come to know the capabilities of this microcontroller.

 The breakout board ist based on the chip manufactured by [FTDI Chip](https://ftdichip.com/products/ft232hq/).
-A lot of additional documentation, e.g. the datasheet, references to drivers is also available on this site.
+A lot of additional documentation, e.g. the datasheet and references to drivers are also available on this site.

 This project is coded in Python.
 The PyFTDI library cannot be praised enough.
 It has a terrific support for the FT232H, FT2232H and FT4232H devices.
 A detailed step-by-step instruction on how to install PyFTDI for Windows, MacOS or Linux can be found here: